-The current waste management system in Witzenberg Municipality is fairly successful in the collection and disposal of municipal solid waste, however, no or very little effort is made to reduce the generation of waste within the municipal area all formal urban residential erven are receiving a weekly door-to-door waste collection service
+The current waste management system in Witzenberg Municipality is fairly successful in the collection and disposal of municipal solid waste, however, no or very little effort is made to reduce the generation of waste within the municipal area

 Due to the relatively small amount of waste generated, mainly due to the low population figures, the economic feasibility of waste recovery through recycling and composting should be carefully investigated.
 The existing private recycling enterprise is successful only because it sources materials that have been separated at source and is therefore uncontaminated with wet waste.